joel-oe-lacey/waterpark/README.md

 Map improvements to be implimented.
 1. Bounds limitation for popups to avoid clipping, perhaps via leaflet plugin.
 2. Map scaling debate outlined above.
 3. As I didn't hear back on what testing environment is being used by the team, if one is being used, there aren't any unit tests.
-This a point of attention that should be remedied.
+This a point of attention to be addressed before deployment.